jezer0x/blog/_posts/2023-02-01-crypto-investing-as-a-23-year-old.md

 I negotiated a nice little bonus and invested most of it in 1 shot.

 ❌ I wasn't trying to time the market, but turned out I invested very close to the top.
-Always DCA.
+Always DCA[^dca].
 {: .notice--danger}

 ![allin](https://media.giphy.com/media/jTrMNc8FPZntcZmSS7/giphy.gif){: .align-center}